zenustech/zeno/BUILD.md

 5. If the install location is `C:\Qt\Qt5.14.2`, then add `C:\Qt\Qt5.14.2\msvc2017_64\bin` to the `PATH` environment variable.

-> Because offcial Qt prebuilt binaries not matching VS2019, please use msvc2017_64 rather than msvc2019_64.

 > This is to allow the `zeno.exe` being able to find `Qt5Widgets.dll` there.
 Otherwise you need to manually copy `C:\Qt\Qt5.14.2\bin\msvc2017_64\bin\Qt5Widgets.dll` and other DLLs to `build\bin`.
 After this step rebooting the computer (or at least restart Visual Studio) would be best.

+> JOKE: Because offcial Qt prebuilt binaries not matching VS2019, so we have to use `msvc2017_64` rather than `msvc2019_64`, it works too.

 ### Ubuntu